raiment-studios/monorepo/README.md

 ## CHANGELOG

-➕ new or improved functionality, 🗃️ internal organization or code improvements, 🛠️ defect fix, 📣 publication or release
+➕ new or improved functionality, 🗃️ internal organization or code improvements, 🛠️ defect fix, 📣 publication or release, 🧬 for sandboxes or experiments

 #### TODO (next)